pmuradian/MauMau/README.md

 # MauMau

-how to run `node --experimental-transform-types main.ts`
+how to run backend `node --experimental-transform-types main.ts`

+how to run frontend `npm run dev`